cgevans/qslib/README.md

     pip3 install -U --pre git+https://github.com/cgevans/qslib

 It requires at least version 3.9 of Python.
-While it uses async code at its core for communication, it can be used conveniently in Jupyter or IPython.

 To use the library for communication with machines, you'll need a machine access password with Observer (for reading data and statuses)